BTLzdravtech/sch/README.md

   sch - A cron shell wrapper for registering and updating cron jobs automatically in Healthchecks.
-The Healthchecks project api_url and api_key should be configured in /etc/sch.conf.
+The Healthchecks project api_url and api_key should be configured in ~/.config/sch.conf or /etc/sch.conf.

 Options:
   --version                 Show the version and exit.